-FASEB represents 26 scientific societies and over 115,000 researchers.
+FASEB represents twenty-six scientific societies and over 115,000 researchers.
 FASEB developed an online survey tool to solicit feedback on administrative burden.

-See below for the specific key findings considered by the Working Group.
+See the summary, below, for the specific key findings considered by the Working Group.

-Working Group Analysis of Key Findings from Recent Reports, Communications, and Surveys on Reducing Administrative Burden to Researchers and Research Institutions
+Working Group Analysis of Key Findings from Recent Reports, Communications, and Surveys on Reducing Administrative Burden for Researchers and Research Institutions

-This table presents a condensed description of the key findings from the eight reports, communications, and surveys; the Working Group's analysis; and proposed actions.
+This table presents a condensed description of the key findings from the eight reports, communications, and surveys; the Working Group's analysis; and agency decisions.
 Where a key finding is similar or identical in different documents, it is listed once.
 The full text of the documents reviewed is available at https://olaw.nih.gov/21st-century-cures-act.htm.

-Summary of Key Findings and Working Group Analysis
+Summary of Key Findings, Working Group Analysis, and Agency Decisions